Welcome to the Media Copyright Agency.

 Contact us today to find out if you need a licence.

-We represent more than 40 publishers covering 250 publications including their digital content.
+We represent around 40 publishers covering 200 publications including their digital content.

 We provide a one-stop-shop to get a single copyright licence that covers all the publications we represent, and we make it easy for them and you by offering a single licence that gives you access to works from all of the publications you select.